Annie Sanders: National titles

-Notes: The 2022 and 2024 national titles were earned during USA Climbing National Championships and National Team Trials, the highest levels of domestic competition.
-Sanders was only 15 years old when she claimed both elite bouldering and lead titles in 2024, making her one of the youngest American climbers to achieve this feat.

 2021 World Cup Season

 In 2021, Sanders won gold medals in the bouldering, lead, and combined bouldering and lead events at the IFSC Climbing World Youth Championships.

 2022 World Cup Season

 In 2022, Sanders repeated as Youth World Champion in bouldering.
 She won the USA Climbing National Championships in both bouldering and lead, her first senior competition at age 15.